FAIR Decorative Arts Guide

 Porcelain and Ceramics Appraisal Guide: Marks, Condition & Finding a Specialist

-A porcelain and ceramics appraisal is a formal valuation for objects such as antique porcelain, art pottery, studio ceramics, dinner services, tiles, figures, vases, and mixed ceramic estate groups.
-The right specialist should identify the body or paste, maker or factory marks, pattern, decoration, age, condition, restoration, and intended use before selecting comparable sales or replacement evidence.
-FAIR helps buyers move from a broad decorative-arts question into ceramics, porcelain, pottery, or match-request routing.
+A porcelain and ceramics appraisal values objects such as antique porcelain, art pottery, studio ceramics, dinner services, tiles, figures, vases, and mixed estate groups.
+The specialist should identify body, marks, pattern, decoration, age, condition, restoration, and intended use before selecting market evidence.
+FAIR helps route broad decorative-arts questions into ceramics, porcelain, pottery, or match support.

 Porcelain and Ceramics Appraisal Guide: Marks, Condition & Finding a Specialist - FAIR online appraisal guide illustration